michaelmacinnis/oh/README.md

     export GOROOT /usr/local/go

-To set the value of an existing variable use the `set` command,
+To set the value of an existing variable, use the `set` command,

     set x 4